zincware/ZnDraw/README.md

 # ZnDraw

-Install via `pip install zndraw` or `pip install zndraw[webview]` to open zndraw in a dedicated window.
+Install via `pip install zndraw`.
+If you have `pip install pywebview` installed, ZnDraw will open in a dedicated window.

 ## CLI